IronProger/TheCar2/README.md

 # TheCarCV
 This project was created to take part in competition of robots.
 It can be trained to detect road signs and it can detect them.
-It contains a bit of machine learning and works very fast.
+It contains a bit of machine learning and works as fast as it is possible with hough circle transform of OpenCV.

 ## Compiling and initial setup